fractal-analytics-platform/fractal-containers/README.md

 If the `fractal-share` folder is deleted on the host system, it is recommended to re-create it *from the host* before launching the containers (so that its permissions are set correctly).

+## Advanced features

+What is described above is the "vanilla" version of `fractal-containers`.
+More advanced features (e.g. integration of a containerized SLURM cluster) will be available in the `advanced` subfolder.